Stability-AI/webui-stability-api/README.md

 ## Benefits

-- Currently, the only way to test SDXL-beta with Automatic1111
+- The first way to test SDXL-beta with Automatic1111 when available

 - Fast and cheap inference